Ema93sh/ema93sh.github.io/_posts/2017-01-09-beta-reduction.markdown

 We see that the final evaluation result remains the same regardless of the path taken during beta reduction.
-Alonzo Church and Barkley Rosser proved in 1936 that choosing the order of redux does not change the result after the final termination.
+Alonzo Church and Barkley Rosser proved in 1936 that choosing the order of redex does not change the result after the final termination.
 This proof is commonly known as Church Rosser Theorm.
 The theorm is stated as follows: